CDCgov/rsv-forecast-hub/model-metadata/README.md

 designated_github_users: ["dependabot"]
 ```

-# Metadata validation
+# Metadata Validation

 Optionally, you may validate a model metadata file locally before submitting it to the hub in a pull request.
 Note that this is not required, since the validations will also run on the pull request, but it is encouraged.
 To run validations locally, follow these steps:

-1. Create a fork of the `covid-forecast-hub-2024` repository and then clone the fork to your computer.
+1. Create a fork of the RSV Forecast Hub repository and then clone the fork to your computer.
 2. Create a draft of the model metadata file for your model and place it in the `model-metadata` folder of this clone.
 3. Install the hubValidations package for R by running the following command from within an R session:
 ``` r